 Infected individuals can bring malaria to places where it does not occur naturally.
-Also, some mosquitoes in Alabama can carry malaria, and others can carry eastern equine encephalitis, which can be lethal or cause neurological damage.
+Also, some mosquitoes in Mississippi can carry malaria, and others can carry eastern equine encephalitis, which can be lethal or cause neurological damage.
 If conditions become warmer and wetter, mosquito populations could increase, thus increasing the risk of transmission if these diseases are introduced into the area.
 Increased runoff from heavy rainfall could increase water-borne diseases such as giardia, cryptosporidia, and viral and bacterial gastroenteritides.
 Rodent populations that carry hantavirus and leptospirosis (a bacterium) are sensitive to climatic factors.
 Drought can reduce rodent predators (owls, snakes, coyotes), and sudden rains can bring new food supplies to rodents.
-These conditions could be associated with upsurges of rodent populations.
+These conditions could be associated with upsurges in rodent populations.
+Developed countries such as the United States should be able to minimize the impacts of these diseases through existing disease prevention and control methods.

 In addition, warmer seas could contribute to the increased intensity, duration, and extent of harmful algal blooms, that is, red tides.
 These blooms damage habitat and shellfish nurseries, can be toxic to humans, and can carry bacteria like those causing cholera.